-There are already 3 well sites in East Yorkshire, and at least 6 more planned:
+There has already been recent activity at 3 well sites in East Yorkshire, and at least 6 more are planned in Holderness alone:

 - West Newton A – North East of Hull, halfway to the coast, near Withernwick.
-Mothballed; serious problems in 2014.
+Currently mothballed after serious problems in 2014, but still has planning permission to drill a 2nd well.

-- West Newton B – a new, larger site, 2km south of West Newton A. Construction due to commence Jan 2016.
+- West Newton B – a new, larger site, 2km south of West Newton A. Construction delayed, now due to commence in early 2018.

 - Crawberry Hill – just West of Beverley, between Walkington and Bishop Burton.
-Mini-frack test program prevented by protests; site to be restored and abandoned.
+Mini-frack test program prevented by protests; site restored to field in 2016.

 - Burton Constable area – at least 6 more possible well sites are in planning.